jasonttf/ghost-e-learning-casper/README.md

 The **_ApiKey** is using for tag and archive page and **ghosthunter_key** is using for searching function.
 ## The Page Design
 Create the **Search, Archive, Tags and Contact me **Page without any contents.
 Remember to set the **URL**, you can set the URL like 'you website/archives'.
-Design the Navigation in the 'Design' as follow:
+Design the Navigation in the 'Design' as in "navbar.jpg".